Analogue Childhood → Digital Adulthood…

 My ongoing passion for technical web optimisation and web accessibility has became more concrete in the last five years or so.

-I am now a keen engineer for Web Accessibility and on-page SEO for my web agency consultancy and for any project / contract work I deliver.
+I am now a keen engineer for Web Accessibility and on-page SEO for my web content agency and for any project / contract work I deliver.
 The challenge to push forward and to get the ‘buy in’ for inclusive design is real for some companies and start-ups I have worked for.

 I currently work at BT in a content design and web optimisation role.

 I challenge stakeholders more than ever, if I feel something proposed is not meeting web standards and not serving end users.
-Sometimes I find it hats to articulate myself but working on it!
+Sometimes I find it hard to articulate myself but working on it!
 Before I took a back seat but I have grown the confidence to speak up, I am 100% invested and care way too much, especially when I have knowledge of how to enhance the user journey for the greater good!

 I love that BT has its own User Research and Accessibility team in our Digital Consumer department.
 I honestly don’t know any company I have worked with to date that has this, and they have so many passionate people with a wealth of knowledge who really push inclusive design to the forefront.
 Amazing!